Chipmunks

 Chipmunk Identification

-Chipmunks In The Walls & The House
+Chipmunks in the Walls & House

 Chipmunks aren’t known to damage property, but sometimes they will stray away from the woods and end up in and around your home.
 They might damage plants you have around your house as they harvest nuts or fruit.
 They’ve been known to dig up flowering bulbs, or might even burrow under your sidewalks or porches.
 Any chipmunk found inside is there by accident.
 They will gladly leave if offered an open door.
 Simply close all doors into rooms and leave any door to the outside open.